external-secrets Wasn't Syncing from Azure Key Vault

 kubectl rollout restart deployment external-secrets -n external-secrets-system

-This forces all ExternalSecrets to resync immediately.
-Use this if you need to refresh multiple secrets at once.
+This forces all ExternalSecrets to resync at once.
+Useful if you need to refresh many secrets.

 Pods don't automatically reload secrets

-Even after the Kubernetes Secret updates, pods don't automatically see the new value.
-They loaded the secret at startup and keep using that value.
+Here's the other thing that tripped me up.
+Even after the Kubernetes Secret updates, pods don't see the new value.
+They loaded the secret at startup and keep using the old one.

-To get pods to use the new secret, restart them:
+To pick up the new secret, restart the pods:

 kubectl rollout restart deployment app

-Or use something like Reloader which watches Secrets and automatically restarts pods when secrets change:
+There's also Reloader, which watches Secrets and automatically restarts pods when values change:

 apiVersion: apps/v1